BSc (Honours) Mathematics and its Learning

 In order to complete your studies at Level 3 in this degree, you will need access to learners of mathematics working at Key Stages 2 to 4, which could include adult learners.

 Career relevance and employability

 You’ll be well placed for a career in teaching mathematics, or for a career that requires communicating mathematically.
 This degree will also equip you with the mathematical skills and knowledge required for a range of jobs in government, business, accountancy, banking, management and administration, and the voluntary sector.
-It will contribute to you gaining Chartered Mathematician status from the professional body, the Institute of Mathematics and its Applications, and some of the modules in this degree give exemption from specific Royal Statistical Society examinations.
-You can view or download our
+This qualification will contribute to you gaining all grades of membership of the

 It’s widely accepted that a degree in statistics and the mathematical sciences particularly enhances the following transferable and much sought-after skills:

 Explaining mathematical ideas to others

 Working on open-ended problems

 Using professional and relevant software.

 There’s more information about how OU study can improve your employability in the